7.1 General context

 The research network Childhood – Youth – Family During COVID-19 (Kindheit – Jugend – Familie in der Corona-Zeit) carried out the JuCo study on young people’s experiences and perspectives during COVID-19 and the KiCo study on the experiences and perspectives of parents and their children under the lockdown restrictions.
 The network is a collaboration between the University of Hildesheim’s Department of Social and Organisational Education (Institut für Sozialpädagogik und Erwachsenenbildung an der Stiftung Universität Hildesheim) and the University of Frankfurt’s Institute of Social Pedagogy and Adult Education (Institut für Sozialpädagogik und Erwachsenenbildung an der Universität Frankfurt) together with the University of Bielefeld.

-Shell youth study 2021
+Shell youth study 2024

-To assess the impact of the COVID-19 pandemic on the attitudes of young Germans, a sample of young people in Germany were interviewed in autumn 2020.
-The survey was carried out to update research findings so far.
 The TUI foundation has been conducting the "Young Europe" study since 2017.
 It aims to shed light on the lifeworld, identity and political attitudes of young people in Europe.

 DJI survey "Growing up in Germany: Everyday Worlds” (Aufwachsen in Deutschland: Alltagswelten – AID:A)

-With its survey "Growing Up in Germany: Everyday Worlds", the German Youth Institute (Deutsches Jugendinstitut, DJI) provides comprehensive information about the living situations and experiences of children, adolescents, young adults and their parents before and during the pandemic.
+With its survey "Growing Up in Germany: Everyday Worlds", the German Youth Institute (Deutsches Jugendinstitut, DJI) provides comprehensive information about the living situations and experiences of children, adolescents, young adults and their parents during and after the pandemic.
 Conducted throughout the country, these representative interviews offer insights into changes in lifestyles and living situations and focus on the different dimensions of the well-being of young people and their families in different everyday contexts.

 Link to the findings and analyses of DJI research